progit/progit/no-nb/04-git-server/01-chapter4.markdown

 	$ git clone file:///opt/git/project.git

 Git operates slightly differently if you explicitly specify `file://` at the beginning of the URL.
-If you just specify the path, Git tries to use hardlinks or directly copy the files it needs.
+If you just specify the path, and the source and the destination are on the same filesystem, Git tries to hardlink the objects it needs.
+If they are not on the same filesystem, it will copy the objects it needs using the system's standard copying functionality.
 If you specify `file://`, Git fires up the processes that it normally uses to transfer data over a network which is generally a lot less efficient method of transferring the data.
 The main reason to specify the `file://` prefix is if you want a clean copy of the repository with extraneous references or objects left out — generally after an import from another version-control system or something similar (see Chapter 9 for maintenance tasks).
 We’ll use the normal path here because doing so is almost always faster.

 To add a local repository to an existing Git project, you can run something like this: